pekkis/hardcore-react-training/README.md

 `main` is the default branch that contains the starting point for our course.

-There are other branches too.
-These contain the code I've done in most of the previous courses I've teached.
+There are lots of other branches too.
+These contain the code I've done in most of the previous courses I've teached and while preparing the material.
 Interesting stuff, at least if you're hungry for nostalgia and how the scene has changed!

 ### Browser extensions